 Not only this, but YouTube is the second most-used search engine after Google, with nearly 2.5 million monthly users.

-6. Look at how you can make your site more engaging
+6. Make your site more engaging

 Good content marketing can boost your SEO efforts.
-Engaging, fun, and educational website content is more likely to get backlinks, and shares on social media, which can lead to additional traffic to your site.
+Engaging, fun, and educational website content is more likely to get backlinks and shares on social media, which can lead to additional traffic to your site.

 You don’t have to create an interactive quiz — the perfect content for your brand could be an infographic, article, eBook, or a podcast.
 Understanding your target audience is essential.